,

 The principles of peer review

-The TSC version of the Schools Partnership Programme (SPP) peer review process is based on the belief that the best form of support is rigorous and timely, provides valuable challenge focused on improvement and is led by trusted and highly regarded peers.
+The TSC Peer Review process is based on the Schools Partnership Programme (SPP) framework and the belief that the best form of support is rigorous and timely, provides valuable challenge focused on improvement and is led by trusted and highly regarded peers.

-All schools in the partnership are expected to take part.
-The process should be seen as:
+All schools in the partnership are expected to take part on an annual basis with the process being:

 • reciprocal and mutually beneficial